deriv-com/shared-actions/README.md

 ## Shared Actions Repository

 This repository is dedicated to hosting reusable GitHub Actions YAML files that can be shared across different repositories.
-By centralizing common actions, you can promote consistency and efficiency in your workflows.
+Centralizing common actions, to promote consistency and efficiency in workflows.

 #### Example Usage